AramZS/songobsessed/src/assets/fraunces/README.txt

 Fraunces Variable Font
 ======================

 This download contains Fraunces as both variable fonts and static fonts.
+From https://fonts.google.com/specimen/Fraunces

 Fraunces is a variable font with these axes:
   SOFT